AIDS in America

 Since its inception, CHAI has helped more than 2 million people access the medicines needed for treatment, which represents nearly half of all the people living with HIV and on treatment in developing countries.

 Of course, Clinton also founded the Clinton Global Initiative in 2005.
-It raises private funds to help alleviate poverty, create a cleaner environment, and increase health care and education access.
-Think whatever you will about his presidency, but Clinton is giving Jimmy Carter a run for the title of the best former president in US history.
+It raises private funds to fight poverty, clean up the environment, and expand access to health care and education.
+Think what you will about his presidency, but Clinton is giving Jimmy Carter a run for the title of best former president in US history.

 Former President Barack Obama promised an annual $1 billion increase in PEPFAR funding.
 However, he failed to deliver on this promise.